 While the issue of a background map not displaying isn’t typically a problem in cities or towns where ample cell phone service (and thus internet connectivity) exists, it can be a huge problem when you’re, say, on top of a high mountain pass on the TMB without service.
 The solution?
 GPS Navigation apps that allow for downloadable background maps.
 These apps allow you to select a predefined area-in our case the entirety of the Tour of Mont Blanc-and download the background map to your phone.
 This allows you to access the map data without a cell phone connection and still know exactly where you are!
 Even though your phone is not connected to cell service or internet, the GPS will still work without incurring any “roaming” charges.
 Pretty cool, huh?
 I’ll show you exactly how we did this for the TMB below.

-We used the app Backcountry Navigator Pro downloaded on a Motorola G4 Play.
+We used the app Gaia GPS downloaded on a Motorola G4 Play.
 The G4 is a great budget smartphone for traveling since it can be used on a variety of networks and has great battery life.
-The Backcountry Navigator app is only available on Android phones, but there are dozens of GPS apps available for iOS that will accomplish the same thing.
+You’ll have to pay for a premium membership ($19.99/year) in order to be able to download and save maps, but this is well worth it for the ability to know exactly where you are on the trail.
+Here are the step-by-step instructions for downloading the Tour du Mont Blanc base maps in Gaia GPS:.

 Setting up your app for offline navigation